hashicorp/terraform/website/source/intro/getting-started/provision.html.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-Terraform currently doesn't output anything to indicate the provisioners
+Terraform will output anything from provisioners to the console,
-have run.
-This is going to be fixed soon.
+but in this case there is no output.
 However, we can verify
 everything worked by looking at the "file.txt" file:

 ```